JeanetteSchwarz/session-notebook/shell-and-git/git.md

 - Merge the pull request into main
 - Don't forget to git pull inside the main branch on your local machine
 - Delete the new branch on GitHub and locally

+## 💡 This workflow is very fundamental to web developers in all of the industry.
+We will continue to work in this way, especially in the capstone project.
+So try to get comfortable with each step, it will become second nature very quickly.